HarishAtGitHub/rabbitmq-message-parser-in-python/README.md

 1) Authentication with RabbitMQ

 2) Now it just has a place from where we can call other modules to do tasks we want to be done on receving message from queue.
-We want to make this part modular and pluggable in such a way that, people will have to just write a plugin file and drop it inside and it will be fecthed by the system as a 'TO DO TASK' when message is received in queue.
-So that people need not touch the main core code in order to add integrations.
+We want to make this part modular and pluggable in such a way that, people will have to just write a plugin file and drop it inside and it will be fetched by the system as a 'TO DO TASK' when message is received in queue.
+After this feature. people need not touch the main core code in order to add integrations.
+Just drop files at a specific location, and it should be that simple.